DavidScales/multiplayer-phaser-game/README.md

 * have inventory div for displaying inventory items in html

+### saving player progress

+in this case basically just items, but could be anything

+when creating new users, add empty items property to DB

+when users disconnect, write existing items to DB

+when users connect & inventory  is instantiated on server, pass in existing content from DB
+* if user is new, will be empty
+* if user is returning, will be thier inventory from last play

 ## Todos
+* needs TESTS (auth, inventory, chat, etc.)
+* clean up notes
 * need better dependency management / scoping. was using "require" but doesn't work for Inventory.js which is also used on the client. could potentially be fixed by a build system that compiles JS